ManCla/testing-abstractions/README.md

 Hence after cloning it is important to checkout to this commit with

 > cd crazyflie-firmware
 > git checkout 23e9b80

+Copy in the `crazyflie-firmware` directory the `firmware.patch` file that contains our changes to the firmware and apply it with:

+> git apply firmware.patch

-Copy in the `bugName.patch` file corresponding to the desired bug into the firmware repository and apply it with:
+To inject the desired bug copy in the `crazyflie-firmware` directory the `bugName.patch` file corresponding to the desired bug into the firmware repository and apply it with:

 > git apply bugName.patch